 - Be flexible.

 If the individual wants to wear the same outfit repeatedly, buy duplicates or have similar options available.
+Even if the person’s outfit is mismatched, try to focus on the fact that he or she was able to get dressed.
 Keep in mind that it is important for the individual to maintain good personal hygiene, including wearing clean undergarments, as poor hygiene may lead to urinary tract or other infections that further complicate care.

 A person with dementia may forget how to comb hair, clip fingernails or shave.
 He or she may forget what the purpose is for items like nail clippers or a comb.